zhengyuh007/AF/README.md

-This contains my codes about AF in camera(auto focus) '\n' The goal is to help ppl understand some concepts of AF algorithm '\n' It doesn't contain any information that's private for the company '\n'
+This contains my codes about AF in camera(auto focus)

+The goal is to help ppl understand some concepts of AF algorithm

+It doesn't contain any information that's private for the company